COVID: India is 'at a critical juncture,' says WHO chief scientist | DW | 13.05.2021

 People have gotten back to normal lives, believing that vaccinations would solve the problem.
 But new virus variants have emerged as the virus is evolving to become more transmissible and more effective.

-Swaminathan: 'We need to jointly focus on filling the gaps in essential medical supplies and hospital capacities, on taking the heat out of the widespread transmission, and on saving lives'
+'We need to focus on filling the gaps in essential medical supplies and hospital capacities,' said Swaminathan

 We are at a critical juncture — we need to be very vigilant and proactive in order to contain the situation, and to change the prediction of future scenarios.